-Our proposed method has been applied to a dataset comprising over 10,000 user tasks of varying sizes, which was extracted from the Parallel Workloads Archive [44].
+Our proposed method has been applied to a dataset comprising over 10000 user tasks of varying sizes, which was extracted from the Parallel Workloads Archive.
 This archive is a comprehensive repository that contains detailed logs of job-level usage data from large-scale parallel supercomputers, clusters, and grids.

 The logs encompass crucial information about the size of user tasks, which can vary significantly depending on the specific workload and system specifications.
 Given that each user base requests the cloud environment to perform its tasks, the data size is measured per request.
-For further specifics regarding user task sizes, you can explore the raw workload logs and models available at the website of the Parallel Workloads Archive [44].
-These task sizes are generally random and unstructured, encompassing "small", "medium", and "big".
+The data are available through the raw workload logs and models provided on the Parallel Workloads Archive website for further details regarding user task sizes.
+In our study, these task sizes are generally random and unstructured, encompassing "small", "medium", and "big".
 The recorded data consists of task sizes measured in bytes, ranging from a minimum of 0 to a maximum of 67170 bytes.
 This wide range reflects the diverse nature of user activities.
 The data were obtained directly from the database in their original form without preprocessing.
 Fig. 2 depicts the database titles selected for the work.